 You can discover and automate privilege management based on policies.

-For cloud infrastructure and cloud identity owners, this feature helps you discover and maintain the inventory for all VMs running on cloud service providers.
-For example, AWS, Azure and GCP.
+For cloud infrastructure and cloud identity owners, this feature helps you discover and maintain the inventory for all VMs running on AWS cloud service providers.

 In Privileged Access Service: